List of Star Wars creatures: Yeomet

+Yorik coral

-Yorik coralYorik coral was the primary shipbuilding material of the Yuuzhan Vong.
+Yorik coral was the primary shipbuilding material of the Yuuzhan Vong.
 It was grown on-planet in the shape of a ship.
 Later, symbiotic creatures were implanted or grown within it to form the ship's functions.
 The completed yorik ship had a nervous system that controlled and coordinated the various functions, and a circulatory system that sustained them.

+Ysalamiri

-YsalamiriYsalamiri are furry salamander-like creatures that live on Myrkr.
+Ysalamiri are furry salamander-like creatures that live on Myrkr.
 They have the unique property of repelling the Force, rendering all Force powers within their sphere of influence void; for this reason, they are prominently used by Grand Admiral Thrawn in his campaigns against the New Republic.
 The supposed reason for the Force bubble is that it acts as a way to hide from the other unique carnivores of Myrkr that use the Force to hunt down prey, such as the vornskr.
 The term "bubble" is particularly apt because, like water bubbles underwater, multiple ysalamiri's bubbles reinforce each other instead of overlapping.
 Because of this, large sections of Myrkr are completely removed from the Force.

 Z

+Zakkeg

-ZakkegZakkegs are large beasts that reside on Dxun.
+Zakkegs are large beasts that reside on Dxun.
 They are relatively solitary creatures, with thick hides, and covered in spikes and horns.
 Along with their tough hide for defense, they are also immune to most Force powers.
 Zakkeg are tough, and are a good challenge for Mandalorians.

 Zillo Beast

-The Zillo Beast' is a lengthy creature sporting the unique feature of five limbs, the fifth protruding from behind its shoulder blades.
+The Zillo Beast is a lengthy creature sporting the unique feature of five limbs, the fifth protruding from behind its shoulder blades.
 It first appeared in the second season of the popular Cartoon Network series The Clone Wars, toward the end of the season.
 It was the dominant predator on Malastare before the Dugs wiped them out using various methods, including drilling for fuel that poisons them.
 Though they were rendered extinct, rumors spread of a surviving Zillo that would bring about their apocalypse.
 While the Republic engaged in a battle against droids on the planet, they tested a new weapon (a type of E.M.P) over the hollow ground concealing the last Zillo Beast in its cave.
 Destroying the droids and accidentally opening up the ground leading below, the Dugs immediately wanted to kill the five-story high creature, the last of its kind.
 Seeing its armor was resistant to most projectiles, including lightsabres, the Republic tricked the Dugs into thinking that the beast perished and instead transported it to Coruscant for study.
 Before study was over, Palpatine ordered the beast to be killed anyway, but the Zillo Beast broke from its prison to hunt Palpatine down in the nearby Senate building.
 Because of this and the danger it posed to the citizens of Coruscant, the beast was, shortly after escaping, killed using a toxin gas converted from Malastare fuel.
 At the end of the episode, Palpatine informs doctor Sionver Boll he wants the beast cloned.